Analysis Types

 - Mode shapes — the deformed shape at each buckling mode, displayed on the model

 - Effective length factors (K) — computed per member from the Mode 1 eigenvalue.
 K = π√(EI / (λ × P × L²)).
 Members with negligible compression are excluded.
-K-factors are automatically injected into the Ky and Kz fields in the Design Check tab when you run a subsequent Linear or P-Delta analysis.
+K-factors are reported alongside the buckling results so you can reference them when setting Ky/Kz in the Design Check tab, which default to 1.0.

 Interpreting λ Values